sitoolkit/sit-ds/README.md

 The following command confirms that the user added above can log in to each service by the automated test.

 ```
-docker-compose exec e2etest ./mvnw verify -DuserId=user001 -Dpassword=password
+docker-compose exec e2etest npm run env USER_ID=user001 PASSWORD=password npm test
 ```

-See e2etest/evidence/evidence_yyyymmddhhmmss/report/failsafe-report.html for the results of the automated test.
+See http://localhost:9323 for the results of the automated test.

-This automated test is implemented by [Web Tester](https://github.com/sitoolkit/sit-wt-all).
+> [!TIP]
+> If you get Segmentation fault errors using Docker Desktop for Mac
+> try setting the Virtualization framework to off.
+> See this issue for more information. https://github.com/docker/for-mac/issues/6824

 ### Wiki.js Configuration